Tidelands Health Extended Care Hospital

-Pending approval from the South Carolina Department of Health and Environment Control, the “hospital within a hospital” will provide care to patients with complex medical needs who require extended hospital stays to support their recovery following serious injury or illness.
+This “hospital within a hospital” will provide care to patients with complex medical needs who require extended hospital stays to support their recovery following serious injury or illness.
 The hospital will offer extended respiratory therapy, treatment for complications from diabetes, complex wound therapy and more.

 There are currently no long-term acute care hospital beds in Horry or Georgetown counties, and the nearest long-term acute care hospital is more than an hour away.